Skip to main content

 }

-Apply changes using a Breeze Runtime workflow to measurement folders on disk to create pixel predictions (measurement_prediction.raw), measurement thumbnail (measurement.jpg) and result from descriptors (measurement.xml) saved in the same folder.
+Apply changes using specific Breeze Runtime Workflow on ENVI image files with extension (raw, bil, bip, bsq or img) to create pixel predictions ([FILE_NAME]_prediction.raw), measurement thumbnail ([FILE_NAME].jpg) and result from descriptors ([FILE_NAME].xml) saved in the same folder.

-Note.
-Measurement folder must contain dark reference (darkref_measurement.raw) and white reference (whiteref_measurement.raw) if the raw data should be converted to reflectance or absorbance.
+Measurement folder must contain dark reference (darkref_[FILE_NAME].raw) and white reference (whiteref_[FILE_NAME].raw) if the raw data should be converted to reflectance or absorbance.

 Message: